cern-nextgen/wp1.7-coroutine-tests/examples/README.md

 ## DataSink

-This example shows how additional data can be injected into thecoroutine frame.
+This example shows how additional data can be injected into the coroutine frame.
 The main idea is to assign extra data from return type to a promise type member and use returned value from `auto value = co_await awaitable`.
 To achieve this a custom `InputAwaiter` awaitable is defined, which defines `await_resume` that returns a value from promise type.

 ## Nestable Task